Honorable Members of the City Council:

-As indicated in my State of the City address earlier this year, our City is strong, prosperous and growing.
-This budget allocates precious City resources to help us maintain that strong trajectory, while actualizing the goals set by the governing body in our vision and mission statements, and strategic priorities.
+Last year’s budget allowed for many significant accomplishments.
+This year’s Mayor’s Budget is meant to continue that upward trend while furthering the state of our city as strong, prosperous, and growing.
+This budget allocates our precious resources to maintain a strong trajectory for our city, while accomplishing the goals set forth by the governing body in our vision and mission statements and strategic priorities.

-Here are a few of the highlights from the budget:
+Here are a few highlights from the proposed budget:

-- The General Fund is the largest in size of the funds and also where the bulk of employee and operational costs are kept.
-Other funds may vary considerably from one year to the next due to capital projects, however the change in General Fund expenditures year over year is usually a sign of the fiscal discipline of a City.
-This budget shows expenditures of $8.9 million, excluding transfers, which is about $40,000 less than last year and $170,000 less than 2016-2017.
-This is notable particularly in light of a 3% increase to salaries and benefits, and adding an additional 1.75 full time equivalent employees in this budget.
-The addition of these employees brings our total full-time equivalent count to about 111, or about 2.5 employees per 1000 residents.
-As discussed in the State of the City, this figure is well below that of our surrounding cities and is a great indicator of efficiency.
+- The General Fund is the largest in size of the funds and is where the bulk of employee and operational costs are kept.
+Other funds may vary considerably from one year to the next due to capital projects; however, the change in General Fund expenditures year over year is usually a sign of the fiscal discipline of a city.
+Across all funds, staff submitted a total of $16.2 million in one-time and ongoing requests for projects this year, with $7.9 million being recommended in this budget.

-- In keeping with the strategic priority of having a well-connected community with properly maintained utilities and infrastructure, there is over $1.1 million in road maintenance and $2.3 million in new road construction in this budget.
-After several years of lean revenues for roads, through legislative appropriations, increased gasoline tax revenue and road impact fees, there is room this year to substantially increase the amount of road construction that includes asphalt overlays and crack/slurry seals.
+- As stated before, the Mayor’s Budget took into account our strategic priorities.
+In keeping with the city’s strategic priority of having a well-connected community with properly maintained utilities and infrastructure, this budget includes $1.3 million in road maintenance funding and $3.9 million in new road construction funding from grants received from the state and county.
+Just like in previous years, we will continue to increase the amount of road construction funding, which includes asphalt overlays and crack/slurry seals.